 You have the right to object where we are processing your personal data for direct marketing purposes.
 In some cases, we may demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms.

-Where we process your information based on our legitimate interests.
+where we process your information based on legitimate interest.

 You also have the right to object, on grounds relating to your particular situation, at any time to processing of your personal information which is based on our legitimate interests.
 Where you object on this ground, we shall no longer process your personal information unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.

 Exercising your rights

 If you wish to exercise any of the rights set out above, including withdrawing consent, please contact us as provided in “Contacting us” above giving us specific details regarding which right you choose to exercise.

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.